Black Week: Military situations

 On Monday 11 December, General Gatacre's night attack into strong Boer defences at Stormberg had ended in failure.
 The enemy had modern rifles, accurate artillery, bandoliers for all, and proven horse commandos.
 Ganache lost two guns, and 700 men, of whom 500 were prisoners.
 The senior officers had left them behind.
 But as usual the Boers did not bother to pursue.

 On the Modder River, Methuen's division of 15,000 frontline troops ran into heavily dug-in Boers on the Magersfontein Heights.
 The British artillery barrage warned the Boer of the impending assault, led by the Highland Brigade in the monsoon rains in the darkness.
 At dawn the British were caught by a murderous cross-fire.
 Major-General Wauchope became a high-ranking casualty.
 The British casualties were 1000 men to the Boers' 250.
 The defeat delayed the relief of Kimberley.

 In Natal, Buller was already pessimistic about the coming battle, although in England they only knew his great reputation.
 On Friday, December 15, he tried to cross the river.
 A sortie from Ladysmith might have taken the Boer pickets on Hlangwane Hill, but its significance was overlooked.
-The British lost 1100 men killed, ten artillery guns lost.
+The British lost 1100 men and ten artillery guns.
 A humiliating retreat was ordered at nightfall although half the army had not yet engaged the enemy.
 Lord Roberts' son was killed.
 Buller, at his wits end, advised Ladysmith to surrender, but Sir George White pledged to fight on.